Annual reminder: Watch for deer on roadways as mating season begins

 The peak mating season for deer is approaching, and one of the unfortunate side effects of that is more collisions with them on local roads.

-The peak mating season – called a rut – for white-tailed deer across Illinois is late October to mid-November.
+For white-tailed deer, peak mating season – called a rut – is late October to mid-November.
 During this time, deer tend to move about more freely, causing an uptick in collisions with vehicles.
 Collisions with vehicles is second only to hunting in causes of deer mortality in Illinois, according to the Illinois Department of Natural Resources.

-Collisions with deer are most common in rural areas of Illinois, but many counties with urban, suburban and rural areas are among those with frequent deer-vehicle collisions.
-Will County ranks third on the list of Illinois counties with crashes involving deer, with 322 recorded in 2020, according to IDNR and IDOT.
-The county with the most deer collisions in 2020 was Cook County, with 469.
+Collisions with deer are most common in rural areas of Illinois, accounting for more than 72% of collisions involving deer, the news release states.
+However, many counties with urban, suburban and rural areas are among those with frequent deer-vehicle collisions.
+Will County ranked third on the list of Illinois counties with crashes involving deer in 2021, with 326, according to IDNR and IDOT.
+The county with the most deer collisions in 2021 was Cook County, with 493.
 Other counties in the top five were Madison, Sangamon and Peoria counties.

 Deer collisions in the fall are enough of a public safety problem that the state has devised the "Don't veer for deer" driving strategy to help keep drivers safe.
 The state advises drivers to take note of deer crossing road signs, as these indicate areas where deer are more likely to be seen.
 Of course, avoiding hitting the deer is always the best option, and the state has some tips for drivers to make them more aware and help them steer clear of collisions: